About This Project

 My world is coffee!
-I am a masters student of Agronomy at the University of Florida studying coffee agroecology and I also work as a professional coffee roaster.
+I am a masters student of Agronomy studying coffee agroecology and I also work as a professional coffee roaster.
 I have one foot in academia and one in the incredible coffee industry, and the work I do in one without a doubt informs the other.
 My goal is to support the foundation of a sustainable and equitable global coffee industry, which means keeping it around for the next generation!

 First off, I want to send out a HUGE thank you to Kent Runnells for generously hosting this research project on his insanely beautiful coffee farm, Finca Vino Tinto.
 Kent also roasts his own coffee for his cafe in Safety Harbor, Florida, so be sure to check it out if you're in the area!

 I truly can't thank you enough for taking the time to donate to this project.
 However, I can try!
 If helping to ensure that future generations can grow (and drink!) coffee isn't quite enough, here are some ways I hope to entice you:

 All donors: I will send to you a hand-printed thank you card by local Maine artist, Garry Dodds, who has kindly agreed to donate his incredible wood cut prints to this cause.
 Garry studied art at the University of North Florida and his work has hung in galleries in Florida and beyond.

 $30 donors: You know, just $30 buys all the coffee seedlings needed to plant each of my 16 plots!
 Each person to donate $30 will get a coffee-themed pin.

 $75 donors: You will receive a set of 10 hand-printed coffee themed greeting cards.

 $100 donors: You will receive a wood cut print of the coffee plant.